growthboot/awesome-privacy-1/.github/README.md

 > It has a beautiful UI, good data controls and some very handy integrations and features.
 > Available on desktop, mobile, web and through a browser extension.
 > The catch is that it is not open source, there is a free and premium plan, but no option for self-hosting.
+>
+>
+> [WebCull](https://webcull.com) is a zero-trust compliant bookmark manager featuring a complete end-to-end encryption system.
+> It has advanced features like a powerful local-only search engine, a long list of sorting algorithms, and many more advanced capabilities.
+> Available as a browser extension on Firefox and Chrome based browser as well as a web-app.
+> Not open-source, there is a free and premium plan and no option for self-hosting.
 > </details>

 <p align="right"><sup><a href="#top">⬆️ [Back to Top]</a></sub></p>